-French vejpshop: "We will not let customers fall back on cigarettes.
-We stay open anyway"
+French vejpshop: “We will not let customers fall back to the cigarettes.
+We will stay open anyway”

 In an extended effort to contain the spread of the coronavirus, the French government has decided to close virtually all shops in the country.
 The ban also applies to vejp shops selling e-cigarettes, but not to tobacconists selling cigarettes.